RaphMad/AdventOfCode/README.md

 # Introduction

-Contains solutions for exmaples by [https://adventofcode.com/] 2018.
+Contains solutions for examples by [https://adventofcode.com/] 2018.

 ## Build